 Keep America Beautiful Month reminds Americans to take responsibility for America’s environment.
 Children can visit a website at: http://www.kab.org.

 National Library Week helps make Americans aware of all the services available to the public in the libraries.
-This year the week is April 7-13, and the theme is “Libraries = Strong Communities.”
+This year the week is April 19 to 25, and the theme is “Find Your Place in the Library.”
 Children can visit a website at: Library Week.